StepanNaryshkov/design-patterns/README.md

 </p>
 </details>

 **Builder** is creational design pattern which lets you build  complex objects step by step.
 It allows you to produce different types and representations of an object using the same code.
+Useful when there are a lot of steps involved in creation of an object, and we don't create big constructor for each object (house in example)

 <details><summary>Show code</summary>
 <p>